COMPOSER's THREAD

 Hutch

 Will you be making a recording of the concert that you could post online?
-I don't know how practical that is in this situation so I may be sticking my foot in my mouth here :blush: .
+I don't know how practical that is in this situation so I may be sticking my foot in my mouth here :oops: .
 In any case, best wishes with this and I hope to hear it someday!

 @Hutch - thanks for the offer - I think the flight might be a bit pricey, though :cry: